determined-ai/determined/docs/release-notes/pods-to-jobs.rst

 **New Features**

--  Kubernetes: When users submit Determined tasks, the system now launch Kubernetes jobs on their behalf of instead of Kubernetes pods.
-The new system interacts differently with other Kubernetes concepts; e.g., Determined tasks will now work properly with Kubernetes resources quotas.
+-  Kubernetes: The system now launches Kubernetes jobs on behalf of users when they submit workloads to Determined, instead of launching Kubernetes pods.
+This change allows Determined to work properly with other Kubernetes features like resource quotas.

-   Because of this, we now require permissions to create, get, list, delete and watch Kubernetes jobs resources.
+   As a result, permissions are now required to create, get, list, delete, and watch Kubernetes job resources.